databendlabs/weekly/content/2021-12-15-databend-weekly.md

 - **Query Cache**

   Clever use of caching can provide effective acceleration for Databend.
 We are implementing a single node memory-disk level 2 cache.
 Perhaps we will be moving towards distributed caching soon, more discussion on design and implementation is welcome, let's hear your thoughts.
-Related discussions [#3433](https://github.com/datafuselabs/databend/discussions/3433).
+Related discussion [#3478](https://github.com/datafuselabs/databend/discussions/3478).

 - **Re-organise our building systems**

   Our current build / test system is quite complex.
 We have Makeflie, Dockerfile(s), and a lot of shell / python scripts.
 We want to build a build/test/benchmark system based on the Rust style, so if you have any good ideas, please feel free to share to us.
-Related discussions [#3419](https://github.com/datafuselabs/databend/discussions/3419).
+Related discussion [#3419](https://github.com/datafuselabs/databend/discussions/3419).

 - **Refactor CI pipleline into stages**

   If you're interested in GitHub workflows, then take a look at this proposal.
 By [refactoring CI](https://github.com/datafuselabs/databend/issues/3344), we have effectively reduced blocking and been able to maintain it better.
-Related discussions [#3415](https://github.com/datafuselabs/databend/discussions/3415).
+Related discussion [#3415](https://github.com/datafuselabs/databend/discussions/3415).

 ## Changlogs